Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 What Makes Turbinado Sugar Unique?

-Turbinado sugar is also referred to as sugar that is raw, not processed and has more natural Molasses as compared to refined sugar.
-The larger crystals and mild taste makes it an excellent alternative to brown sugar.
+Turbinado sugar is also referred to as sugar that is raw, not processed, and has more natural Molasses as compared to refined sugar.
+The larger crystals and mild taste make it an excellent alternative to brown sugar.

 Key Features: